m2mlight/m2mData/README.md

 c) Alerts:

- // Send an email of an alert which is identified with "api_key"
+   // Send an email of an alert identified with "api_key"

- void sendAlertEmail(String api_key, float value=-1);
+   void sendEmailAlert(char api_key[]);

 B. When arduino is connected to a GSM shield like SIM900, you have the following functions:

-// Store a "value" of a sensor which is identified with "api_key"
+   // Store a single "value" of a sensor identified with "api_key"

-void sendValueSIM900(String api_key, float value);
+   void sendValueSIM900(char api_key[], float value);

+   // Store "latitude" and "longitud" of a location sensor is identified with "api_key"

+   void sendCoordinatesSIM900(char api_key[], float latitude, float longitude);